 I’m an IFS permanent recruitment specialist here at IT Works.
-In the last month It’s been extremely challenging during stay motivated and keep energy levels up.
+In the last month, it’s been extremely challenging to stay motivated and keep my energy levels up.
 We have yet again found ourselves cooped up indoors all day, with no social interaction and nowhere to go!
-I find that making sure I commit to daily exercise, and knowing when to switch off helps me find a balance between working IFS ERP jobs and home, and keeps my motivations up.
+I find that making sure I commit to daily exercise, and knowing when to switch off helps me find a balance between working IFS ERP jobs and at home, and keeps my motivation up.
 Here are a couple of tips to stay motivated and focused during lockdown.

 Separate work and home

-The pandemic has blurred the work-life boundaries for many, and so knowing when to switch off is hard.
-Whilst you are not working, if you are out on a walk at lunch time, you should use this time to switch off.
-The IFS recruitment market can be fast-paced and so take an hour, or half an hour, completely away from work to re-focus for the day and gather your thoughts.
+The pandemic has blurred the work-life boundaries for many, so knowing when to switch off is hard.
+Whilst you are not working, if you are out on a walk at lunchtime, you should use this time to switch off.
+The IFS recruitment market can be fast-paced so take an hour, or half an hour, completely away from work to re-focus for the day and gather your thoughts.
 Taking a proper break will help you go back to work feeling refreshed and energised, ready to hit the rest of the afternoon.
-It is also important to note to switch off at a certain time in the evenings, whilst working from home it’s difficult to draw a distinct line between work and home, so setting boundaries is extremely important, because rest is just as important as being productive.
+It is also important to note to switch off at a certain time in the evenings.
+While working from home it’s difficult to draw a distinct line between work and home, so setting boundaries is extremely important because rest is just as important as being productive.
 Set realistic goals so that productivity levels can be high all week.
 There is no point being overly productive one day if it is non-existent the next.

 Enjoy the weekends